jewelsofthought/neshama/site/posts/parashot/Vayeira.md

 _Rambam_, too, discusses at length the power of _yirat shamayim_, as preserving human morals within oneself, between man and wife, and at a time when there is none to see him.

-_Ikarim_ says that "Thhe religion of ethics errs and say that what is ugly is beautiful".
+_Ikarim_ says that "The religion of ethics errs and say that what is ugly is beautiful".
 He brings proof from Plato, who proposed a regime in whic hthe elite would share women.
 He lists many weaknesess in a religion based on human ethics, and especially the fact that it cannot prevent a person from committing a crime in private, when there is no one to see and he has no one to fear.

 #### His fear of sin (p94)

-_Chazal_ sasy: "Whoever's fear of sin precedes his wisdom, his wisdom will continue to exist; if not, his wisdom will not continue to exist.
+_Chazal_ says: "Whoever's fear of sin precedes his wisdom, his wisdom will continue to exist; if not, his wisdom will not continue to exist.
 In _Pirkey D'Rebbi Eliezer_, we are told, "Do not fear a person whic is an officer or a ruler, but fear people that have no _yirat shamayim_.

 > There is no ideal which can survive without the life force of the fire of G-dliness.
 The individual and social person remains as a _golem_ without a soul, and there is nothing that moves in him except a small measure of mechanical life which the flow of blood gives technical power.
 As a result, there is nothing that is more frightening to the world the the wicked-foolish denial of the existence of G-d.
 This is the most senseless view which finds itself into the hearts of the least worthy.